 While still young, Motonobu was recognized by an influential military strategist of Date Masamune named Katakura Kagetsuna who had Motonobu served as an assistant.
 According to Masamune’s memoirs, Motonobu was a very bright individual possessing the foresight to predict (eight out of ten times) events to occur in the following year.

-Motonobu was succeeded by his eldest son, Endō Munenobu, who died early.
-Munenobu was succeeded by his younger brother, Motonobu (written with a different character than in his father’s name).
-Later, Motonobu was granted landholdings in Takino in the village of Kawaguchi in the Kurihara District.
+Motonobu was succeeded by his eldest son, Endō Munenobu, who died of illness at the age of twenty-two in 1593.
+Munenobu was succeeded by his younger brother, Tsunenobu.
+Later, Tsunenobu was granted landholdings in Takino in the village of Kawaguchi in the Kurihara District.
 His descendants continued until the Meiji period.